jhrcook/KrasG13SyntheticLethal/README.md

 ### Comparing coefficients of *KRAS* G12D and G13D

 The plot below compares the coefficients fit to *KRAS* G12 (x-axis) and G13D (y-axis).
 Values that lie along the dashed line showed no difference in depletion effects between the two mutant *KRAS* groups.
-The highlighted genes had significant models (q_value < 0.20) and a difference in coefficients of 0.2 in magnitude.
+The highlighted genes had significant models (q-value < 0.20) and a difference in coefficients of 0.2 in magnitude.

 ![](images/linear_model/model3_G12VsG13dScatter_plot.png)